LeadWoods0902/DandD_Nightmare_Plague/Locations/Seni Isles/Llawyr un Mawr/Woodfall.md

-A city on the edge of the great forest [[Nirnon]]: Woodfall is known for its "timber artisans", highly skilled workers capable of working wood in ways no o
+A city on the edge of the great forest [[Nirnon]]: Woodfall is known for its "timber artisans", highly skilled workers capable of working wood in ways no other group can.